Stability of the surface diffusion flow and volume-preserving mean curvature flow in the flat torus: Introduction

-We conclude by highlighting that a similar stability result for the surface diffusion flow has been proved by the second author and collaborators in \cite{DFM} using different techniques (that are shown in details in dimension $N=4$ and listed for any general $N$).
-In particular, they consider initial sets $E_0$ close to the strictly stable set in $C^1$ and with associated energy, that is
+{We conclude by highlighting that a similar stability result for the surface diffusion flow has been obtained by the second author and collaborators in \cite{DFM} using different techniques (that are shown in details in dimension $N=4$ and listed for any general $N$), assuming different hypotheses on the initial datum, depending on the dimension $N$.
+In particular, they consider initial sets $E_0$ close to the strictly stable set in $C^1$ and such that the energy

-sufficiently small.
-Even if the final result is the same, we consider appropriate to stress the differences in the hypotheses on the initial datum.